tumblr-byte/Wildlife-Protection-Chain/README.md

 ---

 ## Future Scope
-- Drone integration for live monitoring of protected zones.
+- Drone integration for **live monitoring of protected zones** using aerial footage.
-- Expansion to detect more species beyond elephants, tigers, and rhinos.
+- Expansion to detect **more species** beyond elephants, tigers, and rhinos.
-- Advanced condition classification: Normal / Injured / Entangled (stuck in nets, ropes, or sharp objects).
+- Advanced condition classification: **Normal / Injured / Entangled** (stuck in nets, ropes, or sharp objects).
-- Enhanced environmental threat detection by training on additional harmful objects (weapons, traps, etc.).
+- Enhanced environmental threat detection by training on **more harmful objects** (additional weapons, traps, etc.).
-- Behavior-based monitoring: if an animal is detected lying down for too long, trigger an immediate rescue alert.
+- Behavior-based monitoring: if a species is detected **lying down for too long**, trigger an immediate rescue alert.
-- GPS-based tracking for precise location logging and intervention.
+- GPS-based tracking for **precise location logging and intervention**.
-- Decentralized data sharing with NGOs, governments, and researchers.
+- Decentralized data sharing with **NGOs, governments, and researchers**.
-- Mobile app for rangers to receive real-time blockchain-verified alerts.
+- Mobile app for rangers to receive **real-time blockchain-verified alerts** in the field.

 ---